 Although this majestic rock was never a popular sight or attraction among Icelanders in the past, it has become an important tourist attraction today.
 The reason is not a big puzzle as it is a magnificent work of nature and its origin has both geological and supernatural explanation.
 When visiting Hvítserkur the neighboring Borgarvirki and Kolugljúfur are also interesting places to visit.
+Blönduós town and Hvammstangi village are both good places to stay if you want to take some time in this part of Iceland.

 The evil troll a place to visit